chrisLanderson/MetaOmics_Workshop/README.md

 miniconda3/bin/activate omics-env
 ```

 You will note that the name of the activated environment appears to the left of your terminal prompt.
-Now, the software installed in this environment is avilable to you.
+Now, the software installed in this environment is available to you.
 To list all the software available, run:

 ```bash
 miniconda3/bin/conda list